menu

 As is often the case in a small town, Mapleton - Chapman doesn't have a public transportation system that people use for their commute.

-The overall education level of Mapleton - Chapman is somewhat higher than in the average US city of 21.84%: 28.32% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Mapleton - Chapman who are college-educated is somewhat higher than the average US community of 21.84%: 28.32% of adults in Mapleton - Chapman have at least a bachelor's degree.

 The per capita income in Mapleton - Chapman in 2022 was $36,227, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $144,908 for a family of four.
 However, Mapleton - Chapman contains both very wealthy and poor people as well.